asteriau/Whimsy/README.md

 ## setup

-- grab a [openweathermap](https://openweathermap.org) api key for the weather and toss it in `weather.js`.
+- Grab a [openweathermap](https://openweathermap.org) api key for the weather and toss it in `weather.js`.
 Also specify the location.
-- change your name for the greeter in `greet.js`.
+- Change your name for the greeter in `greet.js`.
-- optionally change the accent color or gif.
+- Optionally change the accent color or gif.
-- done.
+- Done.